 3. Lean on your support team

-Your village wants to help you!
+Trust me: your village wants to help you.
 If there’s ever a time to call in your support system, it’s right after you’ve given birth.
 Whether it’s talking to other new moms, joining a postpartum or breastfeeding support group, or sharing your postpartum journey with family members, it’s important to normalize postpartum highs and lows.
 Along with counseling, many women find that working with a postpartum doula to be very beneficial for speeding up their recovery time.
 In the very least, lean on friends and family members to help you with basic house chores, light cooking, etc. You’re not expected to do it all—especially in the early postpartum months.
 The more stress you can minimize, the easier it will be for your hormones to re-balance.

-Once you’re cleared to exercise, moving your body is extremely beneficial for your mental and physical wellbeing.
+Once you’re cleared to exercise, moving your body is extremely beneficial for your mental and physical well-being.
 Exercise helps with natural detoxification, blood sugar balance (which can help stabilize hormones), provides a boost in endorphins, helps strengthen your core after giving birth, and so much more.
 Whether it’s pilates, strength training, cycling, or walking, aim for consistency over rigorous, tough workouts.
 The point is to enjoy moving your body and ease back into a movement routine.

 postpartum book recommendations